How to Create and Sell Website Templates

 Position yourself as the design expert

-Whether you’re working with a specific industry or within a particular web design niche, your expertise is essential to give your customer’s website a competitive edge.
-With your keen eye for design and knowledge of your target customers’ goals, you can create templates with an elevated design at the fraction of the cost of fully custom websites.
+Whether you’re working with a specific industry or within a particular web design niche, your expertise is essential to give your client’s website a competitive edge.
+With your keen eye for design and knowledge of your target customers’ goals, you can create templates with an elevated design at a fraction of the cost of fully custom websites.
 At the same time, you can establish yourself as an expert and go-to resource for future design work and branding consultations.

 Diversify your revenue stream